Efficient Simulation of Non-Markovian Path Integrals via Imaginary Time Evolution of an Effective Hamiltonian: RESULTS AND DISCUSSION

 In Fig.~\ref{m_tempo_vs_imag}, we compare the error accumulation $\mathcal{E}(t)$ of EH-TEMPO against PT-TEMPO.
 Two schemes are tested for EH-TEMPO: the backward retrieval scheme and the independent scheme.
 Both EH-TEMPO schemes maintain errors on the order of $10^{-3}$, comparable to PT-TEMPO at the same bond dimension $M_S$.
 Crucially, the backward retrieval scheme achieves accuracy similar to the much more expensive independent scheme, confirming that with a proper bond dimension the efficient backward retrieval introduces negligible additional error.

 \FloatBarrier

-A key feature of EH-TEMPO is the compressibility of the effective Hamiltonian, which exploits the decay of the long-range couplings $\eta_{kk'}$.
+A key feature of EH-TEMPO is the compressibility of the effective Hamiltonian.
 This allows the MPO representation of $\hat{H}_{\text{eff}}$ to be compressed to save computational cost without significant loss of accuracy.
 Fig.~\ref{mpo_compress} demonstrates this behavior.
-In panel (a), without compression ($\eta=0$), the bond dimension of MPO grows to 1752.
-By imposing an SVD truncation threshold $\eta$, the bond dimension is drastically reduced (e.g., to $20$ for $\eta=10^{-4}$).
-Panel (b) shows that this aggressive compression incurs a minimal error penalty: even at $\eta=10^{-4}$, the deviation from the uncompressed result remains negligible, with errors maintained on the order of $10^{-3}$.
+In panel (a), without compression ($\varepsilon=0$), the bond dimension of MPO grows to 1752.
+By imposing an SVD truncation threshold $\varepsilon$, the bond dimension is drastically reduced (e.g., to $20$ for $\varepsilon=10^{-4}$).
+Panel (b) shows that this aggressive compression incurs a minimal error penalty: even at $\varepsilon=10^{-4}$, the deviation from the uncompressed result remains negligible, with errors maintained on the order of $10^{-3}$.

 The compressibility is further analyzed in Fig.~\ref{max_mpo} across different parameter regimes.
-As expected, slower bath dynamics (left panel, $\omega_c$ from $1/10 \, \textrm{fs}^{-1}$ to $1/100 \, \textrm{fs}^{-1}$) and lower temperatures (right panel, $T$ from $300\,\text{K}$ to $\, 10 \text{K}$) lead to larger MPO bond dimensions, reflecting longer memory times.
+As expected, slower bath dynamics (left panel, $\omega_c$ from $1/10 \, \textrm{fs}^{-1}$ to $1/100 \, \textrm{fs}^{-1}$) and lower temperatures (right panel, $T$ from $300\,\text{K}$ to $\, 10 \text{K}$) lead to larger MPO bond dimensions, reflecting stronger memory effect.
 Nevertheless, in all cases the compressed bond dimensions are orders of magnitude smaller than the uncompressed values (dashed lines), highlighting the effectiveness of compressing the effective Hamiltonian.

 \FloatBarrier